buhowski/react-typescript/public/text-data/cinema/TheCorp/TheCorpEN.md

 ## Logline

 This is a mockumentary backstage series about creating [own corporation](/vision) from scratch.
-It’s an ironic reinterpretation of ["The Office"](https://www.imdb.com/title/tt0386676/) ideas, where a real work process is mixed with deliberate absurdity.
+It’s an ironic reinterpretation of [The Office](https://www.imdb.com/title/tt0386676/) ideas, where a real work process is mixed with deliberate absurdity.

 ## Main Idea